wellcomecollection/docs/rfcs/036-holdings-records/README.md

 ### Creating a separate Holdings type

-Rather than reuse the `Item` type, we will create a new `Holdings` type with the same fields (at least, initially).
-This will appear as a list on a Work called `"holdings"`.
+We will create a new `Holdings` type, which will appear as a list on a Work called `"holdings"`.

-We will populate it as follows:
+It will have the following fields, populated as follows:

-*   The `title` will come from the concatenated contents of MARC field 866 subfields $a and $z.
+*   The `description` field will be a string, taken from the concatenated contents of MARC field 866 subfields $a and $z.

-    We will append the label from 853 and 863 (newline-separated), one per 853/863 pair.
+*   The `enumeration` field will be a list of strings, one per 853/863 enumeration pair.

-    (We might need to split this out if it becomes unwieldy.)
+    We will not include 854/864 or 855/865; these are used rarely and I don't want to model the distinction between holdings/supplementary materials/indexes in the initial implementation.

 *   The `locations` list will contain: